Used Honda HR-V cars for sale

 Is a second hand Honda HR-V a good car?

-The Honda HR-V is a classic Honda, in the sense that it’s not the most exciting nor thrilling car to drive in its class, but it majors on solidity, practicality, and reliability.
-It’s like a straight-arrow accountant — you might not love them, but when you need one you really need them.
+The Honda HR-V is a classic Honda, in the sense that it’s not the most exciting nor thrilling car to drive, but it majors on solidity, practicality, and reliability.

-Like the C-HR, the HR-V is hybrid-only, and that makes it an ideal choice for those who want to do the right thing from an environmental point of view, but who aren’t quite ready yet to make the leap to fully-electric power.
-There’s no need to plug the HR-V in to charge — it’s a so-called ‘self-charging’ hybrid — so it's simple and straightforward to use.
+The HR-V is hybrid-only, and that makes it an ideal choice for those who want to do the right thing from an environmental point of view, but who aren’t quite ready yet to make the leap to fully electric power.

 Honda has packaged the cabin very cleverly to give it some seriously useful space.
-The fuel tank is actually under the front seats, which frees up space behind, while the back seat get Honda’s ‘Magic Seat’ function, which allows the base of the seat to flip-up vertically, like a cinema seat.
+The back seats get Honda’s ‘Magic Seat’ function, which allows the base of the seat to flip-up vertically, like a cinema chair.
 That means you can easily carry tall, slim loads — such as a large plant or a big-screen TV — in the back.

 When being used as normal seats, those back seats are very roomy, with truly impressive rear legroom, although headroom gets a bit tight for taller passengers.